tcsatc/V-ALIGN/README.txt

 - System Requirements: g++ compiler, graphviz tool (https://www.graphviz.org/) support (if you want to visualize the alignment output)

-- valign tool requires the feedback vertex set (FVS) to be input as a separate file consisting of a new line separated list of feedback vertices.

-[ For instance, the MFVS implementation from the MFVS project (https://github.com/ablondin/mfvs/) could be used to create FVS.]

 - edna.mat is from ftp://ftp.ncbi.nih.gov/blast/matrices/NUC.4.4

 Eg:

-./valign -g test/tiny.adj  -x test/simple.ip -v test/tiny.fvs -o tiny.out
+./valign -g test/tiny.adj  -x test/simple.ip -v test/tiny.fvs -o tiny.out -dot mydots

+tiny.adj   : graph file;
+simple.ip  : query sequences
+tiny.fvs   : feedback vertex set
+tiny.out   : output file to store alignment mydots     : folder where all the dot files (one for each query sequence) will be stored.
+These can then be visualised.
+The folder would contain dotRun.sh which when run creates the corresponding .pdf files for alignment visualization.

+- valign tool requires the feedback vertex set (FVS) to be input as a separate file consisting of a new line separated list of feedback vertices. [ For instance, the MFVS implementation from the MFVS project (https://github.com/ablondin/mfvs/) could be used to create FVS.]

+For convenience, we have created an external application derived from the MFVS project (https://github.com/ablondin/mfvs/) to create FVS.
+This application is present in the utils folder.

+Usage:
+utils/genfvs <graph_file>               [ The graph_file can be adj/gfa/dot format.]
+This creates an fvs file which can be directly input for the alignment using -v option.

+Full workflow:
+Suppose we have an input file graph.adj and the query sequences in query.in

+step 1. utils/genfvs graph.adj
+- this will create an output file graph.adj.fvs step 2. ./valign -g graph.adj -v graph.adj.fvs -x query.in -o output.txt -dot mydots
+- Algnement outputs in output.txt and the .dot files are present in mydots folder.

+Detailed usage:

 Usage: ./valign [OPTION]...
 [FILE]...
 Arguments.